 - 14.1 Work Force Reductions.
 The Agency retains the right to determine whether a permanent or prolonged reduction in personnel is necessary, the timing of such reduction in personnel, the number of FTEs to be eliminated, and the program(s) in which such reduction shall occur. - 14.1.1 Definition.
-A workforce reduction occurs whenever one or more bargaining unit members experiences the involuntary elimination of their position or the prolonged involuntary reduction loss of a nurse's regularly scheduled hours-of greater than one shift per week. - 14.1.2 Order of reduction.
-Reduction or displacement shall occur in the following order: temporary nurses, volunteers, probationary nurses and regular nurses.

-14.1.3 Notice.
-The Agency shall provide at least thirty (30) fourteen (14) calendar days' advance notice to displaced nurses and the Association prior to implementation.
+A workforce reduction occurs whenever one or more bargaining unit members experiences the involuntary elimination of their position or the prolonged involuntary reduction of a nurse's regularly scheduled hours of greater than one shift per week. - 14.1.2 Order of reduction.
+Reduction or displacement shall occur in the following order: temporary nurses, volunteers, probationary nurses and regular nurses. - 14.1.3 Notice.
+The Agency shall provide at least thirty (30) calendar days' advance notice to displaced nurses and the Association prior to implementation.
 The notice shall provide detailed information regarding the purpose and scope of the reduction and the likely impact on units and positions.
 The Agency will meet with the Association, upon request, to discuss such action, provided that the Association promptly responds so as to allow the Agency to implement such reduction in personnel within thirty (30) days of receipt of such written notice.
-Failure to act in such prompt manner shall constitute a full and unequivocal waiver of the Association's right to participate further in this process.

-14.1.43 Procedure.
-The least senior nurse in the program where the workforce reduction occurs, which shall include the application of in-program seniority as defined in Section 13.4, shall be the first to be displaced, provided that the nurses remaining in the program have the skills and ability to immediately perform the necessary work.
-Displaced nurses in the affected program shall choose, within twenty one (21) fourteen (14) calendar days of receiving notice of displacement including the program and agency seniority lists, a list of open positions, a copy of the severance policy and their contractual rights, and in order of seniority, whether to exercise the option to fill a vacant position in the bargaining unit if she or he is qualified for that position, bump into the position of the least senior nurse(s) in the bargaining unit for which such nurses have the skills and ability to immediately perform the necessary work. -They also have the right to choose to transition to a per diem position as defined in Article 3, if eligible, or the severance benefit as specified in Appendix C.

-14.1.5 If there are any open positions posted at the time of notice of the reduction in force, the Agency shall wait to fill such positions unless both parties mutually agree the positions should remain posted, until nurses impacted by the reduction in force have had an opportunity to exercise their layoff rights as detailed in 14.1.3.
+Failure to act in such prompt manner shall constitute a full and unequivocal waiver of the Association's right to participate further in this process. - 14.1.4 Procedure.
+The least senior nurse in the program where the workforce reduction occurs, which shall include the application of in-program seniority as defined in Section 13.6, shall be the first to be displaced, provided that the nurses remaining in the program have the skills and ability to immediately perform the necessary work.
+Displaced nurses in the affected program shall choose, within twenty one (21) calendar days of receiving notice of displacement including the program and Agency seniority lists, a list of open positions, a copy of the severance policy and their contractual rights, and in order of seniority, whether to exercise the option to fill a vacant position in the bargaining unit if s/he is qualified for that position, bump into the position of the least senior nurse(s) in the bargaining unit for which such nurses have the skills and ability to immediately perform the necessary work.
+They also have the right to choose to transition to a per diem position as defined in Article 3, if eligible, or the severance benefit as specified in Appendix B. - 14.1.5 If there are any open positions posted at the time of notice of the reduction in force, the Agency shall wait to fill such positions unless both parties mutually agree the positions should remain posted, until nurses impacted by the reduction in force have had an opportunity to exercise their layoff rights as detailed in 14.1.4 - 14.1.6 Layoff status.
+Displaced nurses who are not qualified for an open bargaining unit position shall be on layoff status as of the date of displacement.
+Except where otherwise expressly provided, benefits and seniority shall not accumulate during the layoff period.
+Such nurses may also choose the severance benefit as specified in Appendix B.